 We now design our controller using the models given above to achieve the desired platoon velocity and intervehicle distances while guaranteeing the constraints and able to reconfigure to a temporary human driver.
 First, we design a time-varying reference for the platoon.
-Second, we design our finite horizon cost function for the platoon inspired by the infinite horizon cost function of [16].
+Second, we design our finite horizon cost function for the platoon inspired by the infinite horizon cost function of [21].
 We also apply the desired constraints on the cost function to propose our constrained MPC controller to centrally control the platoon to the desired platoon velocity and inter-vehicle distances.
 Third, we propose a simple finite horizon cost function to predict the human driver control actions for use in the platoon controller.
+Finally, we summarize the implementation of our platoon control design with human driver interaction in an algorithm.